 At its Ordinary Meeting of Council held on 11 August 2015, in accordance with Section 630 of the Sustainable Planning Act 2009, Council resolved to adopt its Infrastructure Charging.
 The resolution has effect on and from 18 August 2015 and applies to development application decisions made on or after this date.

-AMENDMENTS TO PLANNING SCHEME
+FORMER PLANNING SCHEME

 Unless prescribed as exempt or self assessable development under the Building Regulation 2006 a Building Development Application is required to be submitted to a Building Certifier for building work including: